algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### Gameplay Requirements

-- **Movement and Responsiveness:** The character's movement speed must be precisely 60 pixels per second.
+- **Movement and Responsiveness:** The sprites' movement speed must be precisely 60 pixels per second.
 Player inputs for movement must result in immediate and responsive character actions.

 - **Winning and Losing Conditions:** Winning the game should be achieved by consuming all the dots within a level.
 Losing conditions must be triggered when "Pac-Man" either exhausts all lives or is captured by an enemy.